 The way we think about charity is dead wrong

-Dan Pallotta calls out the double standard that drives our broken relationship to charities.
+Dan Palotta calls out the double standard that drives our broken relationship to charities.
 Too many nonprofits, he says, are rewarded for how little they spend – not for what they get done.

 New insights on poverty

-Researcher Hans Rosling uses his cool data tools to show how countries are pulling themselves out of poverty.
-He demos Dollar Street, comparing households of varying income levels worldwide.
-Then he does something really amazing.
+Researcher Hans Rosling uses data visualisation to show how countries are pulling themselves out of poverty.

 Social experiments to fight poverty

-Alleviating poverty is more guesswork than science, and lack of data on aid's impact raises questions about how to provide it.
-But Clark Medal-winner Esther Duflo says it's possible to know which development efforts help and which hurt.
+Alleviating poverty can be more guesswork than science, thanks to a lack of data on the impact of aid spending.
+But Esther Duflo, winner of the John Bates Clark Medal in economics, says it's possible to know which development efforts help and which hurt.

-Giving What We Can is a diverse community of people.
-What they have in common is their dedication to ending extreme poverty and the commitment they have made to donating ten per cent of their incomes to the most effective charities.
+Giving What We Can is a community of people from many different backgrounds.
+What they have in common is their dedication to ending extreme poverty and the commitment they have made to donating ten percent of their incomes to the most effective charities.